 Marshalls Garden Visualiser

-More sophisticated than many rivals, Marshalls Garden Visualiser tool is 3D, and allows you to upload a photo of your garden.
+More sophisticated than many rivals, Marshalls Garden Visualiser tool is a 3D garden design tool that allows you to see your design from a variety of angles - and you can even ulpload photos of your own house to see what it looks like with the garden.

+Once you've registered you'll be asked for a garden name and its dimensions.
 After setting your garden's dimensions, you select from ranges of objects such as walls, hedges and fences.
 This tool is more about "hard landscaping" than plants, but a limited range can be added to your design.
+The hard landscaping is very detailed, with paving options, edging and kerbs available in a variety of colours and finishes, making it a great tool for any large landscaping jobs where you might be building a brand new patio or stairs, but could also be a bit overwhelming.
+Marshalls also offer a Paving Visualiser and a Driveway Visualiser.

 You will need Adobe Shockwave installed on your computer to use the visualiser.